Annual Fund

 When do I need to make my Cyclone Club contribution for priority seating and/or parking?

-To receive 2020 football priority seating and parking privileges, a Cyclone Club pledge must be made and received by our office prior to March 31, 2020.
-To receive 2020–21 basketball priority seating and parking privileges, a Cyclone Club pledge must be made and received by our office prior to June 30, 2020.
+To receive 2025 football priority seating and parking privileges, a Cyclone Club pledge must be made and received by our office prior to February 28, 2025.
+To receive 2025-26 basketball priority seating and parking privileges, a Cyclone Club pledge must be made and received by our office prior to July 31, 2025.
 Priority points are accumulated when membership dollars are received by the Cyclone Club, not when the original pledge is received.
-Payment plans are available to help spread payments throughout the year; however, all donations must be paid in full by December 31, 2020.
+Payment plans are available to help spread payments throughout the year; however, all donations must be paid in full by December 31, 2025.

 I am interested in moving my season tickets, how do I do so?

-For football — each season ticket holder will receive an appointment date and time in May to login to their account to select their seats.
+For football & basketball — each season ticket holder will receive an appointment date and time to login to their account to select their seats.
 Should you wish to keep your seats the exact same as the previous year, there is nothing further you need to do.
 Should you wish to move your seats, you must login to the system during your date and time (or anytime thereafter) and find and select the available seats you wish to move to.
 When selecting new seats, please be sure to select seats in the seating area that fulfills the minimum donation requirements needed for that section.
 If any additional donation is needed regarding the upgrade, the ticket holder will be contacted by the ticket office.

 How do I request my football season tickets and/or parking stall to be near friends?